xnetmobile/api-docs/docs/about.md

 # About XNET

-XNET is empowering the community to augment the 4G and 5G connectivity experience across the USA.
+XNET is empowering the community to augment the mobile connectivity across the USA, whether it is 4G/5G or Wifi.

 In order to learn more about XNET visit the [official website](https://xnet.company).